spuder/Foosball/README.md

 1 MegaOhm resistor between Analog Pin 2 & ground to prevent overloads of the transducer from destroying arduino

-The analog readings of the transducer are uploaded to cosm (formerlly called pachube) at a regular interval.
+The analog readings of the transducer are uploaded to cosm (formerly called pachube) at a regular interval.
 Cosm provides API's to query the history of the sensors.

 https://cosm.com/feeds/120687